-The temporal information in these questions was treated similarly to all other information in the question, and we did not try to implement techniques which deal specifically with temporal restrictions.
+Special Cases.
+We did not implement techniques which deal specifically with temporally restricted questions (i.e. Which vulcano erupted in June 1991?).
 The mechanism for scoring potential answers takes into account the syntactic similarity and the overlap in names (including date expressions) between question and answer sentence, and this implements a preference for answers which are extracted from contexts referring to the correct date.
-Note that, as the same scoring technique is used for answers found by table look-up, this strategy should also be able to find the correct answer for questions such as (8-b), for which the function table might contain more than one answer.
+Note that, as the same scoring technique is used for answers found by table look-up, this strategy should also be able to find the correct answer for questions such as Who was the mayor of Moscow in 1994?, for which the function table might contain more than one answer.

-Which-questions.
-General WH-questions, such as (9), are relatively difficult to answer.
-Whereas for most question types, the type of the answer is relatively clear (i.e. it should the name of a person or organization, or a date, etc.), this is not the case for WH-questions.
+General WH-questions, such as (8), are relatively difficult to answer.
+Whereas for most question types, the type of the answer is relatively clear (i.e. it should be the name of a person or organization, or a date, etc.), this is not the case for WH-questions.

-- (9) a.
+- (8) a.
 Which fruit contains vitamin C? - b.
 Which ferry sank southeast of the island Utö?

 To improve the performance of our system on such questions, we make use of two additional knowledge sources.
 From EuroWordNet, we imported all hypernym relations between nouns.
-Question (9-a) is assigned the question class which(fruit).
-We use the hypernym relations to assign a higher score to answers which are hypernyms of fruit.6

-As EuroWordNet does hardly include proper names, we also used the ISA-relations extracted from appositions containing a named entity, as described in section 2.4.
-Question (9-b) is assigned
+Question (8-a) is assigned the question class which(fruit).
+We use the hypernym relations to assign a higher score to answers which are hypernyms of fruit.
+As EuroWordNet does hardly include proper names, we also used the ISA-relations extracted from appositions containing a named entity, as described in section 2.
+Question (8-b) is assigned the question class which(ferry).
+Candidate answers that are selected by Joost are: Tallinn, Estonia, Raimo Tiilikainen etc. Since, according to our apposition database, Estonia is the only potential answer which ISA ferry, this answer is selected.

-$^{^{5}}$ As no IR is involved in this case, the IR score is set to 1 for all answers.
+$^{4}$ As no IR is involved in this case, the IR score is set to 1 for all answers.